HugoDaniel/hugodaniel.com/content/posts/2021-01-31-the-life-of-a-web-component-tests.md

 Once you associate a Web Component to a tag there is there is no way to remove that association.

-This means that when the first test in the test suit determines a Web Component tag, then it will be available for the other tests in that suit as well (within the same browser session).
+This means that when the first test in the test suit determines a Web Component tag, it will be available for the other tests in that suit (within the same browser session).

-The tests should ideally all be independent from each other, running automatically, in parallel if needed.
-If the first test fries a global var that other tests will depend on, then they will break.
+The tests should ideally all be independent of each other, running automatically, in parallel if needed.
+If the first test fries a global var that further tests will depend on, they will break.

-Worse still, if your fellow developer introduces a new test that happens to depend on a given state of that global var, then other tests might break it unadvertedly by simply manipulating the global var.
+Worse still, if your fellow developer introduces a new test that happens to depend on a given state of that global var, then other tests might break it inadvertently by merely manipulating the global var.

 All this means that if a Web Component depends on a declaration flow or on a name tag definition, it might introduce flaky tests when they are run together.